 The Hockey Buds Program cannot provide refunds for cancellations or postponements that are weather-related however in most instances we will schedule a make up class later in the session.

-The information below provides you with information regarding our refund credit policy for our program.
+The information below provides you with information regarding our cancellation policy for our program.

-Start date of the program/league/event – no refund credits will be issued.
+If cancelling after the program/league/event starts – no refund credits will be issued.

 How do I apply for a refund credit?